 Pocky & Rocky 2

 Pocky returns with a few major changes in mechanics.
 You no longer have a life bar; instead the game works on an armor system.
 At the base level Pocky can sustain two hits before death.
 However you can buy armor that raises that up to four hits.
-You’ll have to rely on the wand to deflect projectiles more often as a result.
-You’ll also have to stay on the move at all times since you can no longer slide.
+You will have to rely on the wand to deflect projectiles more often as a result.
+You will also have to stay on the move at all times since you can no longer slide.
 The Hanafuda cards no longer diverge down two paths.
 Instead they follow one, first gaining rapid fire than size and strength.

 Although Pocky has lost a few mechanics she has gained some new ones.
 The first is a partner system.
 At the beginning of every stage you can choose from three partners; Rocky, Bomber bob, and Little Ninja.
 There are additional partners that join your quest although these characters are only selectable with an item.
 Your partner follows you at all times and supplements your attacks with their own.
 You can also chuck your partner at enemies for a super attack, although they become unavailable for about ten seconds after.
 This move is particularly devastating against bosses and indispensable.
 This also applies to their taking damage.
 Technically they are invincible but if they take a few hits they disappear for a little while.
-You can sort of abuse it to let them take hits for you but it isn’t a viable strategy long term.
+You can sort of abuse it to let them take hits for you but it is not a viable strategy long term.

 The action in Pocky & Rocky 2 has been significantly increased thanks to your increased firepower with a partner.
 The weird lulls from the first game are gone and while the action isn’t nonstop its close.
 There is rarely a moment when there aren’t groups of enemies approaching and bullets flying.
-It isn’t all action as there are plenty of reasons to wander off the main path.
+It is not all action as there are plenty of reasons to wander off the main path.
 Hidden items are everywhere, highlighting how great the partner system is considering you’ll need to use all of them to find everything.
 The level design is also better as there are often multiple paths through a stage.
 At eight levels you get your money’s worth although you’ll still wish it wouldn’t end.

 The original was a moderately challenging game.
 Pocky & Rocky raises the difficulty in a few ways.
 For one Pocky no longer has a life bar.
-As you take hits your “armor” is reduced, with a barefoot Pocky being one shot away from death.
+As you take hits your “armor” drops, with a barefoot Pocky being one shot away from death.
 Without a large life bar and items to replenish it every stray bullet is more dangerous.
 And they fly freely in this game as the action is more intense this time around.
 Even with a partner the game puts up a fight.
 It is harder to power up your cards so at no point does it ever feel like you can steamroll the game.

 In Closing